MatinHosseinianFard/django-rest-framework-authentication/JWT-Authentication/README.md

 > python manage.py runserver
 ```
 > **Note**
-> Do not close the terminal after this step and let the server run
+> Do not close the terminal after this step and let the server run.

 ### Front-End server:
-Now it's time to run the front server
+Now it's time to run the front server.

 Open a new command prompt in the location where the JWT-Authentication folder is located and navigate to the following folder with the following command: